gh-saad/Daa/README.md

     <li>updated routes for all things related to dealers</li>
     <li>updated the registration form to have two options agency or agent</li>
     <li>added functionality for the agency registration form</li>
+    <li>added proper validation for all file upload forms and inputs for the agency registration form</li>
     <li>added file upload functionality for the document forms</li>
     <li>added edit dealer page</li>
     <li>added view dealer page</li>